mauriciomm7/gptquery/docs/devsquickstart.md

 This is is the static message that will be passes as system_message for every call.
 You can use multiline formatting as long as you use the triple quotation marks.

-And even add new lines directly '\n'.
+And even add '\n' new lines directly.
 """
 ```